alvarofuentesm/Synthetic-light-curves-of-exoplanets-using-nanosatellite-data/README.md

 * **Apply Models.ipynb**: differents architectures training with the data-set. (proposed + Yeh, L. C., & Jiang, G. (2020).
 Searching for possible exoplanet transits from BRITE data through a machine learning technique.
 Publications of the Astronomical Society of the Pacific, 133(1019), 014401.)

+## Bibliography

+- Yeh, L.‐C. and Jiang, G. (2020).
+Searching for possible exoplanet transits from brite data through a machine learning technique.
+Publications of the Astronomical Society of the Pacific, 133(1019):014401.

+- Shallue, C. J. and Vanderburg, A. (2018).
+Identifying exoplanets with deep learning: A five‐planet resonant chain around kepler‐80 and an eighth planet around kepler‐90.
+The Astronomical Journal, 155(2):94.

+- Yu, L., Vanderburg, A., Huang, C., Shallue, C. J., Crossfield, I. J., Gaudi, B. S., Daylan, T., Dattilo, A., Armstrong, D. J., Ricker, G. R., et al. (2019).
+Identifying exoplanets with deep learning. iii. automated triage and vetting of tess candidates.
+The Astronomical Journal, 158(1):25.